intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Privacy partitioning is an architectural tool that helps manage privacy risks.
 Understanding the limits of its benefits requires a more comprehensive analysis of the system in question.
 Such analysis also helps determine whether or not the tool has been applied correctly.
-In particular, the value of Privacy partitioning depends on numerous factors, including, though not limited to:
+In particular, the value of privacy partitioning depends on numerous factors, including, though not limited to:

 - Non-collusion across contexts; and
 - The type of information exposed in each context.